makerdao/mips/MIP6/MIP6c2-Collateral-Application-Template.md

 26. Does the token have whitelist or blacklist functions?
 If so, what is the process for utilization and what stakeholders are involved?
 27. Can the token implementation be upgraded/changed?
 If so, what is the process and what stakeholders are involved?
 28. Does the token contain rebasing logic?

+The following questions apply to **RWA** collateral onboarding applications **only**:

+29. Provide (a) proposed legal structure for transaction, including: type of legal entities, (offshore/onshore, form (trust, corporate, other)) and jurisdiction(s) of legal entities, and (b) likely funds flow (DAI => Fiat => DAI).
+30. Provide details on the organizational structure of the interested party, beneficial ownership, governance/control, key personnel, capital/funding resources and past financial performance.
+31. Provide detailed summary of the proposed economic terms of the transaction, including, without limitation: commitment term, principal amount, interest rate, frequency of principal and interest payments, disbursement schedule, equity amount, funding ratios (equity/debt pro rata, equity first, etc.), collateral security, coverage ratios, currency (if not DAI) and other material terms.
+The quality of the proposed economic terms will be a consideration for the prioritization process.
+32. Identify in reasonable detail the risks associated with this collateral application and the underlying asset(s) and proposed mitigants (if any).
+The risk summary should address, without limitation and to the extent relevant: market risks, commercial risks (e.g., diversification, credit, etc.), interest rate risks, legal and regulatory risks, general industry risks, competition, etc.
+33. Outline the applicant’s underwriting guidelines/policies, origination strategy (marketing, sales, channels), servicing strategy (charge-offs, collections), and historical asset performance.
+34. Outline the applicant’s risk monitoring and operations guidelines/policies (e.g., charge-offs, collection, recovery provisions, data collection and technology, etc).
+35. Describe the regulatory regime applicable to the underlying asset (if any) and the applicant’s legal and compliance program relating thereto.
+36. Identify any 3rd party persons likely to be relied upon by applicant to implement the transaction (legal, accounting, servicers, trustees, etc.).